gsumit1/LocalizationTestingSeleniumDemo/README.md

 - One needs to load the resource files for each language is again time taking.

 As a part of this solution, we can use machine learning and natural language processing.
-We can harness the power of very powerful tool [Lingua].
+We can harness the power of very powerful tool [Lingua](https://github.com/pemistahl/lingua).

 # Quick Info on Lingua
 - this library tries to solve language detection of very short words and phrases